 The Lepow monitor has a sturdy, durable cover to protect the device.
 It’s made of PU leather, and you can stand up the monitor by folding the cover in a few different ways.
 The screen comes equipped with a screen protector to prevent scratches, which is highly convenient, as you don’t have to go and buy one.

-The monitor weighs just 1.76lbs, so it’s very easy to carry around.
+Another reason why we call it the best monitor for university students is that, it weighs just 1.76lbs, so it’s very easy to carry around.
 It has 2 speakers, and there’s a 3.5mm audio input if you’re listening to music or watching a video in a public place.

 6. SCEPTRE E278W-FPT IPS 27" LED GAMING MONITOR